Legal Topics Toggle navigation

 Custodians should also be aware that employees and former employees are permitted to inspect their own medical and personnel records.
 Wis.
 Stat. §103.13 (2).
 Further, under WPRL, a person or that person’s authorized representative has the general right to inspect other records that contain personally identifiable information pertaining to that person.

 - Student records.
 The federal Family Educational Rights and Privacy Act (FERPA) governs access to student records maintained by the University of Wisconsin System.
-Please consult the FERPA section of the Deskbook for specific guidance on managing student records.

 - Electronic records.
 Although a computer program is not subject to inspection or copying under WPRL, the data used as input for the computer program and the reports produced from the computer program are subject to disclosure, Wis.
 Stat. § 19.36 (4), as are email and other data stored electronically.
 Because of the complex issues involving inspection, preservation and redaction of electronic records, the custodian should address any questions or concerns to the Office of General Counsel or Campus Legal Counsel.